 At Parsons, we value diversity in our students, faculty, and staff.
 The growing international population, which makes up about a third of the student body, is an important part of that diversity.

 In addition to fulfilling the general application requirements, international students must address the requirements listed below.
 Please read the instructions for each item carefully.
-If you have questions, contact International Student Services or the Office of Admission (see contact information listed on the right side of this page).
+If you have questions, contact International Student and Scholar Services or the Office of Admission (see contact information listed on the right side of this page).

 Applicants who are not native English speakers are required to submit